 - 5 1/2 cups filtered water (1.3 liters)

-- Place the dried split peas in a large Dutch oven and sprinkle the baking soda on top.
+- Soak: Place the dried peas in a large Dutch oven and sprinkle the baking soda on top.
+Pour in 8 cups of boiling water and stir, then cover and let stand at room temperature for about 12 hours.
+(You can go up to 24 hours if you'd like.)

-- Set the pot over medium-high heat and bring to a simmer, then turn down the heat to low.
-Let the peas simmer for 10-15 minutes, stirring frequently, until the peas are thick and mushy.
-Skim off the foam that forms as the peas cook.
-Be careful not to overcook, or the peas will not be as chunky.
+- Cook: Set the pot over medium-high heat and bring to a simmer, then turn down the heat to low and simmer for 10-15 minutes, stirring frequently, until the peas are thick and mushy.
+Skim off any foam or loosened skins, and be careful not to overcook, or they will not be as chunky.

-- For minty peas, add the mint sauce to taste and fresh chopped mint leaves.
+- Want a minty version?
+Stir in mint sauce to taste and fresh chopped mint leaves.

-- For tangy peas, add freshly squeezed lemon juice to taste.
+- Tangy version?
+Add freshly squeezed lemon juice to taste.

 - Category: Dinner